 To build the backend for our notes app, it makes sense that we first start by thinking about how the data is going to be stored.
 We are going to use DynamoDB to do this.

 Amazon DynamoDB is a fully managed NoSQL database that provides fast and predictable performance with seamless scalability.
-Similar to other database, DynamoDB stores data in tables.
+Similar to other databases, DynamoDB stores data in tables.
 Each table contains multiple items, and each item is composed of one or more attributes.
+We are going to cover some basics in the following chapters.
+But to get a better feel for it, here is a great guide on DynamoDB.

 First, log in to your AWS Console and select DynamoDB from the list of services.